• About

 • Use counterweights or ballast if recommended for stability.

-5. Shutting Down the Tractor
+5. Shutting Down The Tractor

 • Lower the bucket to the ground and turn off all attachments.